LaurenceHo/quasar-photo-albums/README.md

 ### AWS Lambda Function

 This project uses AWS Lambda Function to handle all APIs (as BFF, backend for frontend) and authentication process once it's deployed to AWS.
-Please check further information in the `lambda` folder. [here](lambda/README.md)
+Please check further information in the `server` folder. [here](server/README.md)

 ## How to run locally